Antagonists who were involved in the Great War.

 - Humans Are the Real Monsters: His essential belief.
 However, while there's truth to that, Diana counters that they are much more than just that.

 - Hypocrite: Criticizes humans as warlike creatures who slaughter each other, while being a warlike creature who slaughtered the other Olympian gods.
-Also, while admittedly not directly responsible for their capacity towards conflict, it doesn't help that he planted the idea into their heads all just to justify his double standard actions.
+Also, while admittedly not directly responsible for their capacity towards conflict, it doesn't help that he conveniently found the worst among them and planted the idea into their heads, all just to justify his double standard actions.

 - I Did What I Had to Do: He doesn't seem to regret his murder of his own family, claiming they couldn't see humanity the way he did, so he offed them.